Search

 Since the introduction of GDPR in 2018, many organisations have been quick to adapt and become compliant.
 However, it is clear that even companies with significant resources have fallen foul of the new accountability requirement of the GDPR and are now facing substantial fines.
 Businesses should be proactive in their efforts to ensure that all departments look closely at the data they collect and how they handle it.

-Click here to contact Clarkslegal’s Data Protection team.
+Click here to contact Clarkslegal’s Data Protection lawyers.

 Disclaimer